InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 In version 2 of the TCF Specifications, the storage mechanism used for service-specific and group-specific TC Strings is up to a CMP, including any non-cookie storage mechanism.

-#### Managing conflicting string versions
-Before 30 September 2020, [after which v1.x strings will be considered invalid](https://iabeurope.eu/all-news/the-iab-europe-transparency-consent-framework-tcf-steering-group-votes-to-extend-technical-support-for-tcf-v1-1/), if a CMP encounters a situation where both a v1.x string and a v2.0 string are erroneously present simultaneously, the CMP should remove the v1.x string to ensure that there is only one source of truth for consumers of the string.

-**Note:** TCF version 2 introduces [“Publisher Restrictions”](#what-are-publisher-restrictions), which, if exhausted by a publisher, could result in TC strings that are larger than the size limit for cookies.
-While this possibility is remote, it should be guarded against – a CMP should work with a publisher to help them accomplish their goals.
-[Publisher Restrictions](#what-are-publisher-restrictions) are only allowed in TC Strings, therefore within a service-specific context so CMPs may need to take this into consideration when deciding on the storage mechanism for those TC Strings.

 ### What are the Purposes and Features being supported?

 The IAB Europe Transparency & Consent Framework [Policies](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/) defines Purposes, Special Purposes, Features, Special Features, and Stacks (groupings of Purposes and/or Special Features).
 You can reference the details of these purposes and features in the document found at the following URL: